-In addition, the research found that many Aussies are failing to compare savings accounts and other money products in search of their best options, with 56 per cent of respondents stating they did not know what interest rate they were earning on their savings.
+In addition, the research found that many Aussies are failing to compare savings accounts and other money products in search of their best options, with 56 per cent of respondents stating they did not know what savings interest rate they were earning on their account.

 Referring to "the overwhelming choice and complexity" that consumers are now faced with, Citi Australia head of community relations Louise Martin said: "Our lives are becoming increasingly complex so it's not surprising that people are making decisions in many different ways – some of the good, some not so good."